Wilbursoft/wp-plugin-test-env/README.md

     $ docker exec -it docker-test-env_wordpress_1 /bin/bash

+### (3) Run the tests - run-tests.sh
+./bin/run-tests.sh
+- This will launch phpunit on all the test cases
+- Return code will indicate success failure
+- Test report sent to stdout

-### ./bin/tear-down-test-env.sh Tears down the docker environment
+### (4) Tear down the docker environment - tear-down-test-env.sh
     ./bin/tear-down-test-env.sh
 - tears down the created test environment and prunes out related images, volumes etc.
 - WARNING: Everything is gone.

-### self-test.sh Self test
+### Example (1) - self-test.sh
     ./bin/self-test.sh
 - a script to test this the too set, copied below as a good example of how to use locally

-    # Running from the root of the folder
-    if [ 'wp-plugin-test-env' != $(basename $PWD) ]
+    \# Running from the root of the folder if [ 'wp-plugin-test-env' != $(basename $PWD) ] then
-    then
         echo 'Please run this from the root of wp-plugin-test-env'